mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Use the `confirmation_key` for the new epoch to compute the `confirmation_tag` value.
-  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the MLSContentAuthData.
+  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the FramedContentAuthData.

-* Protect the MLSAuthenticatedContent object using keys from the old epoch:
+* Protect the AuthenticatedContent object using keys from the old epoch:
-  * If encoding as MLSPlaintext, compute the `membership_tag` value using the `membership_key`.
+  * If encoding as PublicMessage, compute the `membership_tag` value using the `membership_key`.
-  * If encoding as an MLSCiphertext, encrypt the message using the `sender_data_secret` and the next (key, nonce) pair from the sender's handshake ratchet.
+  * If encoding as an PrivateMessage, encrypt the message using the `sender_data_secret` and the next (key, nonce) pair from the sender's handshake ratchet.

 * Construct a GroupInfo reflecting the new state:
   * Group ID, epoch, tree, confirmed transcript hash, interim transcript hash, and group context extensions from the new state
-  * The confirmation_tag from the MLSContentAuthData object
+  * The confirmation_tag from the FramedContentAuthData object
   * Other extensions as defined by the application
   * Optionally derive an external keypair as described in {{key-schedule}}
     (required for External Commits, see {{joining-via-external-commits}})